 • A system where sentences are made across the page, so words locations are highly predictable

 • A system that uses pragmatic branches to mark the intents of messages for early communicators the way those who speak do through gesture and intonation

 • A system that keeps the areas of many words

 • A system designed for aided language input, discourse, and conversation

 • A system that won't feel so cumbersome once you see how it can support authentic, meaningful communication

 • A system like any other that gets more comfortable as you become familiar

 The pragmatic branches (e.g., asking a question) used in the early and expanded function, PODDs give users a method to set the underlying intention of a message for their listeners.
 It provides communication partners context for whatever words come next.
-Early communicators do this through vocal intonation, eye gaze, and gesture.
+Communicators do this through vocal intonation, eye gaze, and gestures.
 It is one of the unique ways PODD accommodates AAC users with complex needs, physical challenges, and sensory processing differences.

 What is Verbal Referencing?

 • A strategy in which a partner describes a communication behavior they observe, as well as their interpretation of it